bendalab/thunderfish/docs/thunderfish.md

 3. `std` Corresponding standard deviation.
 4. `fit` A fit to the averaged waveform.
-In case of a wave fish this is a Fourier series, for pulse fish it is an exponential fit to the tail of the last peak.
+In case of a wave fish this is a Fourier series, for pulse fish it is an exponential fit to the tail of the last EOD phase.

 ### RECORDING-CHANNEL-TIME-waveeodfs.EXT